BarbieDreamz/OpenAi-API-TTS-Scam/README.md

 # OpenAi-API-TTS-Scam
 Python Script using OpenAI API to compare the speech audio used in a phone scam.

 The scammer wrote a script and used the OpenAI text to speech voice options to create audio for their scam.
-The scammer then calls the individual and leaves a voicemail on their computer.
+The scammer then calls the individual and leaves a voicemail.

 These can be used for real-time but that is not what happened during my investigation.